 In any case, judging my profile, my most played artist in 2022 is Michael Idehall.
 130 Tracks listened in a year’s time.
 Next up is… Haus Arafna (108 “scrobbles”), Gnawed (102) (no releases in 2022), A Place To Bury Strangers (99) and Der Blutharsch (90).

 Both Arafna and Idehall I probably listened to more.
 Of Gnawed I bought the entire Bandcamp discography of the time a while back.
-A part of that back catalogue found its way to my “Vocalised noise” playlist that I listed to quite a bit (you can add local files to Spotify playlists) Der Blutharsch; I had not listened to them a lot, but apparently the death of Albin Julius brought quite a peak is “scrobbles”.
+A part of that back catalogue found its way to my “Vocalised noise” playlist that I listen to quite a bit (you can add local files to Spotify playlists) Der Blutharsch; I had not listened to them a lot, but apparently the death of Albin Julius brought quite a peak is “scrobbles”.
 Perhaps that was mostly me trying to find tracks for my In Memoriam mix.

 The way Last.fm shows most played album is odd.
 When an album has 20 very short tracks, the band will not only be a more played one, but the album will also appear higher.
 Therefor it is no surprise that “See Through You” is my most played album in 2022.